($0) Cost of Moving From Kansas to Mississippi

 - Weather: Mississippi has a humid subtropical climate with long, hot, and humid summers, and short, mild winters.
 The temperature varies little statewide in the summer; however, in winter, the region near Mississippi Sound is significantly warmer than the inland portion of the state.
 The late summer and fall is the seasonal period of risk for hurricanes moving inland from the Gulf of Mexico, especially in the southern part of the state.
 As in the rest of the Deep South, thunderstorms are common in Mississippi, especially in the southern part of the state.
 On average, Mississippi has around 27 tornadoes annually; the northern part of the state has more tornadoes earlier in the year and the southern part has a higher frequency later in the year.
 If you are planning your move during the summertime be sure to check your local weather station.

-- Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Mississippi.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form so that all your mail will get properly forwarded to Mississippi.
 Get started here.

-- Mover's Insurance: Every state has their own requirements when it comes to insurance.
+- Mover's insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
 Released Value Protection is the cost-free choice provided by movers, but it offers minimal coverage.
 Movers are only responsible for up to 60 cents per pound per article.
 For comprehensive coverage of your items, consider exploring alternative options with your chosen moving company or a third-party insurance provider.

 Things to do in Mississippi